rudderlabs/rudderstack-docs/destinations/analytics/Adobe Analytics/adobe-analytics-rudder-dashboard-settings.md

 * **Product Identifier**: Adobe Analytics accepts only a single product identifier.
 This setting lets you choose from a SKU/ID/Name of the product.

+## Contact Us

+For more information on any of the sections covered in this guide, you can [contact us](mailto:%20docs@rudderstack.com) or start a conversation on our [Slack](https://resources.rudderstack.com/join-rudderstack-slack) channel.